VIVUS Inc. (VVUS)'s Financial Results Comparing With Arena Pharmaceuticals Inc. (NASDAQ:ARNA) | New Business Observer

 |60.92%

-For the past year VIVUS Inc. was less bullish than Arena Pharmaceuticals Inc.
+For the past year VIVUS Inc. has weaker performance than Arena Pharmaceuticals Inc.

 Summary